 When you’re working, your employer is legally required to pay a ‘superannuation contribution’ into your selected superannuation fund.
 9.5% of your income – including any bonuses, loadings, or commissions – must be paid into your super fund.
 This is called a ‘Super Guarantee’ and employers are legally bound to pay this.
 Employees can choose to have a larger percentage of their income transferred to their super if they wish.
 To ensure you have enough money to live when you retire, the Government places restrictions on when you can access these bundled earnings.

 Single Touch Payroll does not directly affect the amount of super paid, or how you pay it.
 What Single Touch Payroll reporting does do, however, is notify the ATO of how much super you contributed to the employee’s chosen fund each pay event.

 This means that the ATO will have real-time access to the superannuation contributions made by your business.

 One of the key reasons that Single Touch Payroll is being introduced is to stop employers from paying super non-compliantly.
-In late 2017, it was revealed by ATO research that Australian employers had underpaid more than $17billion in superannuation contributions over 8 years.
+In late 2017, it was revealed by the ATO that Australian employers had underpaid more than $17 billion in superannuation contributions over 8 years.
 As the 9.5% superannuation contributions are law, this figure prompted the ATO to take stronger actions against those businesses that are deliberately paying less than what is required.